austinzmchen/PythonAlgorithms/SystemDesignInterviewAnInsidersGuide_AlexXu/notes/notes.md

 - relational database naturally enforce atomicity, good for strong consistency.
 - no-relational has low latency, easier for replication/sharding, good for strong availability

+### Relational databases:

+Pros:
+- You need structured data with clear relationships
+- ACID transactions are important (e.g., financial applications)
+- You need to perform complex join operations across tables
+- Data model and format are known in advance (having a schema)

+Cons:
+- They are difficult to scale horizontally due to their relational nature (hard to partition due to all the foreign key references)
+- They require up-front design, and changes are harder (requiring data migrations and possibly downtime)
+- Not effective for storing and querying unstructured data
+- Relational databases do not handle long tail of data well - when indexes grow large, random access is expensive

+### NoSQL:

+Pros:
+- easy horizontal scaling and low latency to access
+- Flexible schema that enables faster development
+- Better suited for massive amounts of data

+Cons:
+- Join operations are generally not supported
+- only eventual consistency achieved
+- Larger data storage footprint due to more data duplication from lack of normalization (not good for mobile app)

 ## Sharding

 - large database into smaller parts (part of user data by userId)